-If you want to succeed at investments, you must know how much you are earning or losing.
-If you want to know which investments to buy, then you must be able to compare their returns.
+To profit from investments, you must know how much you are earning or losing.
+To know which investments to buy, you must be able to compare their returns.
 Some investments earn most of their return through the payment of dividends, distributions or interest, which is often expressed as a yield, a percentage of the value of the asset or the purchase price; other investments, such as growth stocks, yield a return only through changes in their price — the capital gain or loss.
 The sum of the yield plus capital gain or loss over a given period equals the total return (TR) for that same period, usually 1 year:

 Total Return = Income Received ± Price Change